fujiepku/fujiepku.github.io/_pages/research.md

 **Research Topics**

-* Water at Interfaces
+* Water Science

-* Materials under Extreme Conditions
+* Spectroscopic Properties at Electrochemic Interfaces

-* Spectroscopic Properties of Battery Materials
+* Understanding and Control of Excitations at Complex Materials